-Gothic church of St. Stanislaus was erected around 1380, most likely in the place of an older timber temple, and according to tradition, in the place of an even older oak tree, worshiped in pagan times.
+The Gothic church of St. Stanislaus was erected in the second half of the fourteenth century, most likely on the site of an older wooden temple, as the village was recorded in documents as early as 1284 and 1316.
+Perhaps its founder was Przemysław I Noszak, Prince of Cieszyn.
 Initially, it was a parish church for both the village of Stare Bielsko and the town of Bielsko, located a few kilometers to the south-east.
-In 1447, the parish of St. Nicholas and a new church was built there, from then on the church of St. Stanislaus became a chapel of ease of the Bielsko parish.
+In 1446, the parish of St. Nicholas and a new church was built there, since then also the church of St. Stanislaus became a branch of the Bielsko parish.

-In the first half of the fifteenth century, the tower was added to the nave, and in 1555 the temple was decorated with renaissance polychrome.
-In 1560, due to the recognition of Lutheranism as the official religion of the Cieszyn Duchy, the church passed into the hands of Evangelicals.
-The Catholics returned to the church during the Counter-Reformation in 1654.
-At that time, it was renovated and adorned with a folk-baroque polychrome, probably made by local guild painters.
+In the first half of the fifteenth century, a tower was added to the nave, and in 1555 the church was decorated with early Renaissance polychromes.
+In 1560, in connection with the recognition of Lutheranism as the official religion of the Duchy of Cieszyn, the church passed into the hands of the Evangelicals.
+It returned to the Catholics during the Counter-Reformation in 1654.
+At that time, it was renovated and decorated with folk-Baroque polychrome, probably made by local guild painters.

-In the years 1830-1833 the then parish priest of St. Nicholas, carried out a general renovation of the temple.
-One storey was also added to the tower and its top was changed.
-A new chapel of the deceased was also created, at the same time demolishing the old one at the sacristy.
-In the years 1929-1930 the first conservation works were carried out, the next ones took place in the years 1960, 1979-1981 and 1985.
+In the years 1830-1833, the then pastor of the parish of St. Nicholas, carried out a general renovation of the church.
+In its course, the tower was also raised by one storey and its finial was changed.
+In addition, a new chapel was added, while the old one at the sacristy was demolished.
+In the years 1929-1930, the first conservation works were carried out, followed by subsequent ones in the years 1960, 1979-1981 and 1985.